ssbc/ssb-meta-feeds-spec/README.md

 a certain subset of the whole network.
 This can naturally be combined with private groups to better ensure safety.

-### Same-as

-While there are different ways to solve the problem of multiple feeds belonging to the same physical person.
-We are going to sketch two possible solutions here in very broad terms.

-One solution would be to derive a key for each device from the main key and transfer those to the devices out of band.
-Or to simply collect the device ids.
-In any case, the main feed would maintain a subfeed with all the devices listed.
-The main feed would then be authorative of which devices constitute same-as.

-Another option would be to have each device maintain a list of other keys they consider same-as.
-If they are all in agreement the feeds would be considered the same.
-This solution leaves out a canonical name for the aggregated identity.

 ## Open questions

 - In the case of claims, how are bad actors handled?